top of page

 CHAPTER ONE

 “I’m getting a dog!”
-I tell my friend Laurie.
+I tell my friend, Lorna.

 “A dog?” she stammers into the phone.
 “They’re a lot of work.
 Why?”